Lead from your center.

 Diagnostic, not prescriptive.

 Most leadership advisory focuses on improving skills, competencies, or behaviors.
-The Axis approach goes deeper — it is diagnostic in nature, mapping leadership capacity and making visible where access is constrained — and why.
+The Axis approach goes deeper — it is diagnostic and restorative in nature, mapping leadership capacity and making visible where access is constrained — and why.

 Capacity, not competency